< Go to Climbing Cams

 View our complete Camming Device Review to see how this climbing cam compared to others.
 Also, see our Camming Device Buying Advice for what to look for when choosing cams.

 Metolius Master Cams have a very narrow head width.
 In some sizes they are even narrower than Aliens.
 This means they are more bomber in really shallow placements.
 Also, the metal in Cams is harder than than that in Aliens.
 This means that the Metolius cams will likely be more durable.
 Part of what makes the Aliens stick so well in little placements is the soft metal, so there is a pro and a con there.
-The Master Cam stem is flexible but more rigid than other single stem cams like the Wild Country Zero or Alien.
+The Master Cam stem is flexible but more rigid than other single stem cams like the Alien.
 This means the cam is a little more stable in the hand and easier to retract, especially over time when the cams get more sticky.
 The sling is very small and thin.
 This means that on a big wall rack with 3-4 sets of cams, you have a lot less bulk than with a Black Diamond Camalot C3 or CCH Alien sets.

 Metolius uses a unique "Range Finder" color coded system to help you know if the cam is bomber or not.
 If the green dots are touching the rock, the cam is bomber.
 If the yellow or red dots are touching, it's not.
 This is very useful for beginning leaders.
 I didn't use it much but it is a good reminder about optimal cam placement.

 Most of my likes have their own drawbacks.
-For example, the more rigid stem on this device means it is more likely to walk when the climbing rope moves and it does not bend edges as well as the Aliens or Zeros.
+For example, the more rigid stem on this device means it is more likely to walk when the climbing rope moves and it does not bend edges as well as the Aliens.
 More importantly, the stem width a few inches below the cams is a little wide (there is a slightly bulky piece of aluminum there).
 In certain placements, this keeps the cam from being placed as deeply as you could with an Alien.

 The shorter sling on the unit is great for racking, but it means that the cam will walk more and therefore you are more likely to need a quickdraw than with units with longer slings and more flexible stems.
 I would prefer it if the sling were another inch or two longer.